EESI/NPFS/README.md

 # Neyman-Pearson Based Feature Selection (NPFS) post-hoc test

 There are types of feature subset selection problems that require that the size of the subset be specied prior to running the selection algorithm.
 NPFS works with the decisions of a `base` subset selection algorithm to determine an appropriate number of features to select given an initial starting point.
+NPFS uses the FEAST feature selection toolbox; however, the approach is not limited to using the this toolbox.
+The Matlab script `npfs_post.m` is provide for those who have already run the base feature selection algorithm and would like to apply the NPFS routine.

 # Installation
 The scripts can be copied into the default Matlab path (usually something like `~/Matlab/`), or add the path of where you placed the scripts into Matlab's working path (e.g., `addpath('/path/to/NPFS/scripts/')`).